Reviews You Can Rely On

 How Much Should You Spend on a Bike Lock?

 We heard a lot about the 10 percent rule throughout our testing process.
-That is, plan on spending about 10 percent of your bicycle's worth on a suitable bike lock.
+Plan to spend about 10 percent of your bicycle's worth on a suitable bike lock.
 Although we think this is reasonable, consider the security guidelines above.
 However, the bicycle protection plans offered by manufacturers cover a lot more than that.
-For example, the $130 Kryptonite New York Standard U-Lock comes with a $3,000 bike protection offer.
-Companies like OnGuard and Kryptonite also offer protection for motorized vehicles and locks used in the E.U.
+Some companies also offer protection for motorized vehicles and locks used in the E.U.
 Major caveat: read the fine print on these.
 There are several requirements to make these policies worth it.
-In the end, it might be better to invest in a high-quality lock rather than to depend on any one of these "guarantees."
+Ultimately, it might be better to invest in a high-quality lock rather than depend on any of these “guarantees.”

 Bike Locks If You Are Wearing Spandex